stakwork/sphinx-tribes/README.md

 ### Enable Meme Image Upload

-If you would like to enable Meme image upload for organization's add the meme env keyd and values to the .env file
+If you would like to enable Meme image upload for organization's add the meme env key and values to the .env file

 ```
     MEME_URL=